-that citizens must become actively involved in government, not just vote for
+in 'democracy' implied that citizens must become actively involved in government, not just

-In modern usage the term 'democracy' has become narrowed to mean a system of
+vote for representatives.
+In modern usage the term 'democracy' has become narrowed to mean

-factors and circumstances that seem to be associated with its emergence.
+number of important factors and circumstances that seem to be associated with its

 expressions of a more fundamental process of change in the society is necessary.
 Society